-The US Food and Drug Administration (FDA), European Medicines Agency (EMA), and other stringent regulatory authorities (SRA) often play a critical role in supporting product review in LMICs.
+The US Food and Drug Administration (FDA), European Medicines Agency (EMA), and other stringent regulatory authorities (SRAs) often play a critical role in supporting product review in LMICs.
 Regulatory approval of a product by an SRA can facilitate and expedite regulatory review in LMICs.
 Other mechanisms, like EMA’s Article 58 and the World Health Organization’s Prequalification Programme, provide a scientific opinion regarding a product’s safety and efficacy, which can also facilitate review by under-resourced national regulatory authorities.

 Different or incompatible regulatory requirements across multiple countries or opaque or unclear requirements for regulatory review can also lengthen the process of securing regulatory approval in multiple geographies and delay widespread introduction of new health technologies.
 Expanding programs that harmonize regulatory requirements across nations, promote transparency, and support LMICs in strengthening regulatory capacity will help mitigate regulatory challenges and ensure safe and effective health interventions reach populations in need faster.

 What does GHTC do?